tristanaja/portfolio/README.md

 # Tristan's Portfolio Website 🚀

-> **Status:** 🛠️ In Progress
+> **Status:** ✅ Completed
-> Building a modern, interactive portfolio to showcase my journey, skills, and passion for web development.
+> This project is considered a finished product and will not be developed further.

 ---

 Welcome to my portfolio project!
-This site is crafted with the latest web technologies to highlight my work, skills, and interests as an IT programmer focused on clean UI, smooth UX, and continuous learning.
+This site was crafted with the latest web technologies to highlight my work, skills, and interests as an IT programmer focused on clean UI, smooth UX, and continuous learning.

 ## ✨ Overview